31.10.2022 | Insight

 In some more traditional renewable energy sectors, such as wind energy, the current focus for many Swedish companies is increasing specialisation, circularity and efficiency.
 Energy storage and related solutions will be one of the key industries coming out of Sweden, according to Fredrik.
 “When it comes to grid or off-grid solutions for energy storage, for example, Sweden has the potential to become a market leader.”

 Financing is increasingly flowing towards sustainable business models, digital solutions and services.
 Even though Nefco has a strong portfolio in technologies that have a direct positive impact on the environment, more enabling technologies could be scaled up internationally to pave the way for structural and behavioural transitions towards a sustainable society.

-“By including both more traditional hardware-based technologies and solutions that enable change, Nefco is one of the few leading forces that can push companies towards darker green by way of financing,” Larsson says.
+“By including both more traditional hardware-based technologies and solutions that enable change, Nefco is one of the few leading forces that can push companies towards darker green by way of financing,” Fredrik says.